Home

 for Maximum Efficiency

-But, there is hope and if you want to work efficiently and enjoy your work space, it's important to organize your office.
-Here are some things to consider:
+But, there is hope and if you want to work efficiently and enjoy your work space, you must organize your office.
+Here are some things to think about:

-• Mental clutter makes you less motivated and less efficient
+• With a messy office comes mental clutter which, makes you less motivated and less efficient.

-• Learn to purge and sort paperwork, and keep unnecessary items off your desk
+• You're going to have to learn to make it a routine to purge and sort paperwork, and keep unnecessary items off your desk.

-• Keep a calendar and planner to stay on track
+• Keeping a calendar and planner will keep you on track.

-• Clearly label reference materials and store them out of the way
+• Lastly, you'll want to label work reference materials/manuals and store them out of the way.

-Most of us spend lots of time at our workplaces, and contrary to what you might think, the environment that we work in is very important to our productivity.
-The way your space is organized (or not organized) can have a critical impact on your mood.
-You want to feel good and energized while you're working, so that you have the stamina and motivation to complete the tasks that you need to finish.
+Most of us spend a lot of time at work, and our work environment is critical to our productivity.
+The way your space is organized (or not organized) can have a major impact on your mood, energy, and overall well being.
+You want to feel good and energized while you're working, so that you have the stamina and motivation to complete the tasks that need to be finished.

 How you organize your office is not only important for your mood and motivation, but it makes a big difference in your ability to quickly find what you need in order to perform vital tasks.
 Organizing your stuff for easy access and an uncluttered appearance is important to your level of efficiency.